EMPLOYMENT LAW NEWS

 Employers with hundreds, or even thousands, of locations across the U.S. have plenty of employment law matters to address.

-But without the proper jurisdictions tied to locations, it opens the door for noncompliance and all the issues that can come with it:
+But without the right jurisdiction, nothing else matters, and it opens the door for noncompliance and issues that can come with it:

 - Fines